maxbeatty/grunt-raygun-deployment/README.md

 - convention of using latest git tag for `version`
 - convention of using latest git tag commit for `scmIdentifier`
 - not setting any other deployment fields

+## Known Issues

+1. Finding the latest git tag relies on the `--sort` flag which was added in git v2.0.0.
+If you are using a previous version of git, please open an issue for us to work it out.